Self-Employed Mortgages For First-Time Buyers

 Higher multiples of 5-6 times earnings may be possible for higher earners or those in a professional role, such as an accountant, solicitor or architect.

-How is my income assessed?
+How is my self-employed income assessed?

 It all depends on your business structure.
 Here's a quick summary of the most common methods lenders use: